 Prior to the wedding, each Bride and Groom, when arriving on island , must make a trip to the courthouse in person to pick up their marriage license, a 15-minute taxi ride from either cruise ship dock.

-You will need a picture ID such as a state-issued driver’s license or a passport.
+A picture ID such as a state-issued driver’s license or a passport is required.

 However U S passports are not required to have a St. Thomas wedding they can be used for picture id.

 The St. Thomas Superior Courthouse does have a dress code.